RasanenTapio/AzureR/README.md

 4) Test BIC or AIC.

-5) Findl innovative and additive outliers for three best fitting models.
+5) Findl innovative and additive outliers from residuals of 1-3 ARIMA-models.

 Output1: Return Outliers of best ARIMA-model
 Output2: Return Outliers of 2nd best ARIMA-model